I'm taking a break from listing the 37 main DC Universe titles in my DC reboot,

-I feel awful about the lack of posts here over the past few weeks and will do my best to make it up to you with as much material as possible published as quickly as possible.
-One silver lining in all of this — very long in coming, to be sure — is that while a tech at the local Apple Store was diagnosing my laptop's latest round of hardware problems he was finally able to replicate the connectivity issues that have plagued me for three solid years, so between our house's recent switch from Comcast to Verizon FiOS and the lap-top's new WiFi card there will, fingers crossed, be a lot less trouble getting online.
+I feel awful about the lack of posts here in recent weeks and will do my best to make it up to you with as much material as possible published as quickly as possible.
+One silver lining in all of this — very long in coming, to be sure — is that while a tech at the local Apple Store was diagnosing my latest round of hardware problems he was finally able to replicate the connectivity issues that have plagued me for three solid years, so between our recent switch from Comcast to Verizon and the laptop's new WiFi card there will, fingers crossed, be a lot less trouble getting online.

 I have the blog's first stand-alone page up, a collection of my word-verification definitions (with an explanation for the uninitiated), so here's another installment of that series in celebration.

 • applayer — [ap play ur] n.
 Someone hooked on their smartphone games.